biosustain/pankb/README.md

-# PanKB Website
+# PanKB Website (DEV)
 <b>The dynamic Python-based version of the website.
 The Django framework is used as the back-end.
-Data about organisms, genes, genomes, locus_tags and KEGG pathways is stored in a database (locally in a self-deployed MongoDB instance or in a cloud-based Cosmos DB for MongoDB).
-The Microsoft Azure Blob Storage is still used as a data lake to store static semi-structured data, e.g. plots, bibliome and phylogenetic trees (i.e. data that is not used by search or any other scripts generating dynamic content).</b>
+Data about organisms, genes, genomes, locus_tags and KEGG pathways are stored in a database (in a cloud-based Azure Cosmos DB for MongoDB).
+The Microsoft Azure Blob Storage is still used as a data lake to store static unstructured or semi-structured data, e.g., plots, bibliome and phylogenetic trees (i.e., data that are not used by search or any other scripts generating dynamic content).</b>

+## Contributors
+- Front-end, analytics, LLM, data processing via a bioinformatics pipeline: Binhuan Sun, binsun@biosustain.dtu.dk
+- Back-end, ETL pipeline, the website and vector databases, CI/CD pipeline, the github repo maintenance, versioning and backup systems, infrastructure, DevOps: Liubov Pashkova, liupa@dtu.dk

-## Development Server Configuration
+## Server Configuration
 Tested on Linux Ubuntu 20.04 (may need tweaks for other systems).

 Min hardware requirements solely for the PanKB website deployment (excl. the PanKB DB, ETL and AI Assistant app):